 Shoe impressions | Evidence management

 Some digital evidence management software can facilitate the completion of a crime scene photo log.
-Hundreds and perhaps thousands of photographs taken at a crime scene is no longer the exception but the rule, and the public’s expectation of how we do business is more demanding, so it is incumbent upon us to keep the bar high.
+Hundreds and perhaps thousands of photographs taken at a crime scene are no longer the exception.
+Still, the rule and the public’s expectation of how we do business are more demanding, so it is incumbent upon us to keep the bar high.
 As law enforcement officers, we understand the burden we are required to meet in a court of law to prove “beyond a reasonable doubt” that the defendant committed the alleged criminal act.
 Processing a crime scene and “doing it right” can only be achieved if we take the correct approach every time without exception.

 Evidence that is properly preserved and collected is difficult to challenge in court and will stand the test of time.
 Crime scene photographs should be logged into the digital evidence management software in a manner that will enable officers or detectives the ability to retrieve and review them in furtherance of the investigation and preparation for trial.

 Authored By: Gary K. Anderson